 The Company's capital management is to ensure it has necessary and reasonable financial resources to support the future development, and takes the decent debt ratio into account contemporarily so that investors, creditors and the market can rest assured.
 The management may achieve the purpose of maintaining or adjusting the Company's capital structure by adjusting dividends paid to shareholders, returning capital to shareholders, and issuing new shares.
-The debt ratio as of December 31, 2021 and 2020 were 34% and 33%, respectively.
-There were no changes in the Company's approach to capital management during the year ended December 31, 2021.
+The debt ratio as of December 31, 2022 and 2021 were both 34%.
+There were no changes in the Company's approach to capital management during of December 31, 2022.